Mitzi Gaynor: Later career

+Personal life and death

+Gaynor was married to Jack Bean from 1954 until his death in 2006; Bean also served as her manager.
+In 1960, they acquired the Beverly Hills home in which they lived until Bean's death.
+Gaynor and Bean had no children.

+Gaynor died from natural causes in Los Angeles on October 17, 2024, at age 93.

 Honors

+For her contribution to the motion picture industry, Gaynor has a star on the Hollywood Walk of Fame at 6288 Hollywood Boulevard.

 On October 14, 2006, the NY Alumni "adopted" Gaynor as an official "New Yorker" at Beverly Hills High School.
-New York City mayor Michael Bloomberg issued a proclamation paying tribute to her distinguished career as a singer, dancer, actress and writer.
+New York City mayor Michael Bloomberg issued a proclamation paying tribute to her distinguished career as a singer, dancer, actress, and writer.

-On April 10, 2007, she was honored by the Museum of Television & Radio in Los Angeles with a special evening celebrating her television specials of the 1960s–1970s.
-The sold-out event, Mitzi Gaynor Razzle-Dazzle!: The Special Years, featured a screening followed by a panel discussion with Gaynor, designer Bob Mackie and director-choreographer Tony Charmoli.
-In conjunction with the event, the museum also featured a month-long gallery exhibit, Mitzi by Mackie, featuring Bob Mackie's Emmy-winning costumes from her specials along with a selection of costumes from Gaynor's legendary stage shows and concert appearances.
+On April 10, 2007, she was honored by the Museum of Television & Radio in Los Angeles with a special evening celebrating her television specials of the 1960s and 1970s.
+The sold-out event Mitzi Gaynor Razzle-Dazzle!: The Special Years featured a screening followed by a panel discussion with Gaynor, designer Bob Mackie, and director-choreographer Tony Charmoli.
+In conjunction with the event, the museum also featured the month-long gallery exhibit Mitzi by Mackie, featuring Bob Mackie's Emmy-winning costumes from her specials along with a selection of costumes from Gaynor's legendary stage shows and concert appearances.

 On March 8, 2009, Gaynor was honored with the 2009 Boston Youth Moves lifetime achievement award, presented by Chita Rivera at Swellegance, the Boston Youth Moves annual fundraiser in Boston.

 On November 7, 2009, Gaynor was honored with Chapman University's lifetime achievement in the arts award during the 28th annual American celebration gala night at Chapman University in Orange, California.
 On July 10, 2009, she was honored with the Tremaine 2009 entertainer of the year award from the Joe Tremaine dance competition nationals final gala in Orlando, Florida.

 On April 13, 2010, she was honored with the Bob Harrington Lifetime Achievement Award at the 25th annual Bistro Awards in New York City.

-On April 18, 2010, Gaynor won the 2010 National Academy of Television Arts & Sciences - New York Chapter Emmy Award for Outstanding Entertainment Program/Special for her public television musical documentary "Mitzi Gaynor: Razzle Dazzle!
-The Special Years".
+On April 18, 2010, Gaynor won the 2010 National Academy of Television Arts and Sciences − New York Chapter Emmy Award for Outstanding Entertainment Program/Special for her public television musical documentary Mitzi Gaynor: Razzle Dazzle!
+The Special Years.

-On September 10, 2016, Gaynor was honored with the inaugural "Legend Award" from Nigel Lythgoe's Dizzy Feet Foundation.
+On September 10, 2016, Gaynor was honored with the inaugural Legend Award from Nigel Lythgoe's Dizzy Feet Foundation.

 On September 30, 2017, Gaynor was inducted into the Great American Songbook Hall of Fame, which celebrates lyricists, composers, and performers who helped to create “the soundtrack of our lives” with their contribution to American Popular song, by its founder Michael Feinstein.

 Television specials

-On October 14, 1968, Gaynor starred in her first television special, Mitzi.
+On October 14, 1968, Gaynor starred in Mitzi, her first television special.
 In specials including Mitzi – The First Time and Mitzi ...
-Zings into Spring she showcased the talents she had first used as a theatrical performer, then in films like There's No Business Like Show Business, Les Girls, and South Pacific, and finally as a concert performer.
+Zings into Spring, she showcased the talents she had first used as a theatrical performer, then in films such as There's No Business Like Show Business, Les Girls, and South Pacific, and finally as a concert performer.